The Last Jedi

 The story begins with the new Rebellion, now known as The Resistance, on its back foot and its last legs, all with the new empire, now known as The First Order, hard in pursuit.

-Meanwhile, Luke Skywalker takes a moment to spend time within the dusty nostalgia of the Falcon’s interior, and while he does meet a friend there, he ultimately finds that nostalgia to be… empty.
-And when R2 attempts to use Leia’s original message to drag him back into the conflict, to use that nostalgia as a weapon against him, it’s a cheap move, and he labels it as such.
-I really love how the film uses moments like this to directly address the value of wallowing in nostalgia.
+Meanwhile, Luke Skywalker takes a moment to spend a little time within the dusty nostalgia of the Falcon’s interior.
+While there, he ultimately finds that nostalgia to be… empty.
+When R2 attempts to use Leia’s original message as a way of dragging him back into the conflict, using that nostalgia as a weapon, it’s a cheap move, and he labels it as such.
+I really love how the film uses this moment to directly address the value of wallowing in nostalgia.

 Meanwhile, Rey and Kylo Renn are secretly sexting through The Force, despite the fact that Kylo wears ridiculously high-waisted pants.